 What are the tunnels made of?

 It depends on the model you purchase.

-One tunnel available is a light, durable stand-alone corflute design.
-It’s made from robust 3mm corflute plastic and come in flat sheets that need to be folded along crease lines to form the tunnel.
+Typically tunnels are light, durable stand-alone corflute that come in flat sheets that need to be folded along crease lines to form the tunnel.
 Instructions are provided and they’re pretty easy to set up.
 The standard size is 500mm length and 100mm wide.
 Larger sizes are available as are other models made from different materials.
-Check out where to purchase tunnels.
+Check out where to purchase tracking tunnels.